mrehkopf/vcs/README.md

 - The _OpenGL_ renderer may not work in Windows XP.
 - The [magnifying glass](#magnifying-glass) is not available when using the _OpenGL_ renderer.

-**Overlay.** Create a message to be overlaid on VCS's output window during capture.
-You can enter custom text, choose from several variables that update in real-time, and style the message with HTML.
-The overlay will only be shown while a signal is being received from the capture hardware.
+**Overlay.** Create a message to be overlaid on the [output window](#the-output-window) during capture.
+You can enter custom text or images, choose from several variables that update in real-time, and apply styling with HTML and CSS.
+Note that the overlay will only be shown while a signal is being received from the capture hardware.

 ![](images/screenshots/v1.2.6/overlay-dialog.png)